 Photos by Jeremy Murphy

-Catoctin Mountain Park also has some non-native animal species that are affecting the ecosystem.
-Currently, the most serious include:
+Catoctin Mountain Park also has some non-native animal species that are considered pests such as the gypsy moth and the hemlock woolly adelgid.

 The gypsy moth caterpillar can be extremely disruptive to the forest ecosystem.

 Caterpillars feed on the leaves of hardwood trees, particularly oak, which can